-- Residence permit / work permit / letter of employment / certificate of change of residence (from the City Hall or departure consulate)
+- Residence Permit / Work Permit / Letter of Employment or Certificate of Change of Residence (from the City Hall or departure consulate)

-- Non-sale Certificate (The document must state that the client will not sell personal household goods)
+- Non-sale Certificate (This document must state that the client will not sell personal household goods)

 - Bordereau Electronique de Suivi de Cargaison / Electronic Cargo Tracking Note (BESC)